PORTALSURFER/sempal/docs/usage.md

 - **Center:** Waveform viewer (seek, loop, selection editing) above the Sample browser triage list (All/Keep/Trash/Untagged with numbered rows and keep/trash markers).
 - **Collections (right):** Manage collections, export folders, and per-collection items; missing export paths or files are highlighted.
 - **Status bar (bottom):** Status badge/text, Options menu for trash actions, and a persistent volume slider.
+- **Resizable sidebars:** Drag the vertical dividers to resize Sources and Collections.

 ## Configuration and storage
 - App settings live in `~/.config/.sempal/config.toml` (platform config dir); sources and collections are stored in `library.db` in the same folder.
 Legacy `config.json` files migrate automatically.